 One of the greatest features of the new center came out of the donation of a lifetime collection of books and DVD's by Cynthia Johnson.
 The Social Justice Committee voted to name library in her honor.
 It has books and DVD's about all matters relevant to work for genuine justice and peace.
 It will have an extensive film archive with the technology to preview films.
 The Hal Center will provide information and contacts for the many opportunities to serve the community and to participate in social and environmental justice causes.
 Workshops will soon be scheduled on subjects such as leadership, effective activism, spiritual activism, climate change, and the arts and activism.
 The Center is also the rehearsal space for BFUU’s social justice theatre project TheatreWorks! and home to the new craftivism circle, beginning in July.

-Cynthia Johnson is working with current Task Force Co-Coordinators of the Center, Gene Herman and Carol Ann Amour, to develop the arts initiatives.
-The Hal Carlstad Social Justice Center will create projects for community healing and citizen empowerment.
-In addition, the Hal Carlstad Social Justice Center volunteers will join in the ongoing effort to organize the archives of fifty years of social justice history at the BFUU and Fellowship Hall.
+Cynthia Johnson is working with current Task Force Co-Coordinators of the Center to further develop the arts initiatives.
+The Hal Carlstad Social Justice Center creates projects for community healing and citizen empowerment.
+In addition, the Hal Carlstad Social Justice Center volunteers join in the ongoing effort to organize the archives of fifty years of social justice history at the BFUU and Fellowship Hall.
 The archives will be accessible to the public for research.

 At the end of the event, a photo was taken with the Social Justice Committee banner at the front steps of historic Fellowship Hall where the BFUU has hosted such famous speakers as Daniel Ellsberg, Cindy Sheehan, Bruce Gagnon, Joanna Macy, and many more.